Cost

 If a student cancels participation in, or withdraws from, the EAI Program:

 - From Aug.
-1 (Fall Program), Nov.
-1 (Winter Block), and Mar.
-1 (Spring Block) until the first day of classes: 100% refund of the EAI fee except for a $350 cancellation charge. *
+1 (Fall Program) and Mar.
+1 (Intensive Spring) until the first day of classes: 100% refund of the EAI fee except for a $350 cancellation charge. *

 - From the first day of classes until 14 days into the EAI Program: 75% refund of the EAI fee. *